appfoundry/Reliant/README.md

 You can use the injection mechanism described above on objects which are not setup in the application context.
 A good example would be a UIViewController.
-In order to make things easier, you kan make use of the fact that we have bootstrapped our application context in the UIApplicationDelegate.
+In order to make things easier, you can make use of the fact that we have bootstrapped our application context in the UIApplicationDelegate.
 Since the UIApplication is a shared object (hey, another singleton!) we can do our injection from here.